ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-jaeger-and-elastic-the-stack.md

     ```

 4. Go to <http://localhost:19090/> and check whether you can see the Prometheus graph.
-Ballerina metrics should appear in Prometheus graph's metrics list when Ballerina service is started.
+Ballerina metrics should appear in Prometheus graph's metrics list when the Ballerina service is started.

 #### Setting Up Grafana
 Let’s use [Grafana] to visualize metrics in a dashboard.
-For this, we need to install Grafana, and configure
+For this, we need to install Grafana and configure
 Prometheus as a data source.
 Follow the steps below to configure Grafana.

 1. Start Grafana as a Docker container with the command below.